Willie Mays, Giants’ electrifying ‘Say Hey Kid,’ has died at 93

 “My father has passed away peacefully and among loved ones,” son Michael Mays said in a statement released by the club.
 “I want to thank you all from the bottom of my broken heart for the unwavering love you have shown him over the years.
 You have been his life’s blood.”

-The center fielder was baseball’s oldest living Hall of Famer.
-He was voted into the Hall of Fame in 1979, his first year of eligibility, and in 1999 followed only Babe Ruth on The Sporting News’ list of the game’s top stars.
+The center fielder, who began his professional career in the Negro Leagues in 1948, was baseball’s oldest living Hall of Famer.
+He was voted into the Hall in 1979, his first year of eligibility, and in 1999 followed only Babe Ruth on The Sporting News’ list of the game’s top stars.
 The Giants retired his uniform number, 24, and set their AT&T Park in San Francisco on Willie Mays Plaza.

 Mays died two days before a game between the Giants and St. Louis Cardinals to honor the Negro Leagues at Rickwood Field in Birmingham, Alabama.

 “All of Major League Baseball is in mourning today as we are gathered at the very ballpark where a career and a legacy like no other began,” Commissioner Rob Manfred said.
 “Willie Mays took his all-around brilliance from the Birmingham Black Barons of the Negro American League to the historic Giants franchise.
-From coast to coast in New York and San Francisco, Willie inspired generations of players and fans as the game grew and truly earned its place as our National Pastime. … We will never forget this true Giant on and off the field.”
+From coast to coast … Willie inspired generations of players and fans as the game grew and truly earned its place as our National Pastime.”

 Few were so blessed with each of the five essential qualities for a superstar — hitting for average, hitting for power, speed, fielding and throwing.
 Fewer so joyously exerted those qualities — whether launching home runs; dashing around the bases, loose-fitting cap flying off his head; or chasing down fly balls in center field and finishing the job with his trademark basket catch.